griefertroll101/Yaml-model-files-for-LMS/README.md

 Linux/Mac Location: ~/.lmstudio

-A issue you may run into is that your models may duplicate.
+An issue you may run into is that your models may duplicate.
 If this happens go to C:\Users\%Username%\.lmstudio\models choose the provider (will be in model tab under publisher) then drag the folder with the name of the duplicated model out of the publisher folder then back in.

 ````
 %Username% = Name of the user on the PC e.g greg